tejalp68/PYTHON-NOTES/README.md

 Welcome to my Python Practice Repository!

 This repository contains Python programs that I have practiced while learning in Jupyter Notebook.
-It includes concept-based examples, logic-building exercises, and problem-solving programs ranging from beginner to intermediate level.
+It includes concept based examples, logic-building exercises, and problem-solving programs ranging from beginner to intermediate level.

 ---